 We use third-party open-source software in connection with the development and deployment of our software applications and will likely use third-party open-source software in the future.
 Some open-source licenses require that source code that is developed using open-source software be made available to the public at no cost and that any modifications or derivative works to certain open-source software continue to be licensed under open-source licenses, which in some circumstances could include valuable proprietary code.
 In some circumstances this could require valuable proprietary code to be made available as open-source software, and may also prohibit charging fees to licensees.
 While we employ practices designed to monitor our compliance with the licenses of open-source software and try to ensure that we do not use any of the open-source software in a manner that would require us to disclose our proprietary source code or preclude us from charging fees, we cannot guarantee that we will be successful.
-We cannot guarantee that all open-source software is reviewed prior to use in our platform, or that our developers have not incorporated (and will not in the future incorporate) open-source software into our products and offerings without our knowledge.
-Furthermore, there are an increasing number of open-source software license types, almost none of which have been tested in a court of law, resulting in a dearth of guidance regarding the proper legal interpretation of such licenses.
+We cannot guarantee that all open-source software in the or developers have not incorporated (and will not in the future incorporate) open-source software in a court of law, resulting in a dearth of guidance regarding the proper legal interpretation of such licenses.
 As a result, there is a risk that open-source software licenses could be construed in a manner that imposes unanticipated conditions or restrictions on our ability to market or provide our products and offerings.
-If we were to receive a claim of non-compliance with the terms of any of our opensource licenses, we may be required purchase a costly license, to publicly release certain portions of our proprietary source code, limit or prohibit our use of some or all of our software, or expend substantial time and resources to re-engineer some or all of our software.
-We could also be precluded from charging fees for third-party use of our proprietary code.
+If we were to receive a claim of non-compliance with the terms of any of our open-source licenses, we may be required purchase a costly license, to publicly release certain portions of our proprietary source code, limit or prohibit our use of some or all of our software.
+We could also be precluded from charging fees for third-party use of some or all of our proprietary code.